What is the gypsy moth?

-In B.C., the gypsy moth is a serious threat to major fruit producers.
-It eats the leaves of fruit trees such as cherry and apple trees, as well as specific berries such as blueberries.
-A gypsy moth infestation in B.C. could also impact other industries including agriculture, the export of lumber, and nursery products.
+In B.C., the gypsy moth is a serious threat to major fruit producers as it eats the leaves of fruit trees such as cherry and apple trees, as well as specific berries such as blueberries.
+A gypsy moth infestation in B.C. can also impact other industries including agriculture, lumber, and plant nurseries.

-Human exposure to airborne gypsy moth hairs, silken threads, and skin shed during large-scale infestations have been reported to result in skin rash and possible upper respiratory tract symptoms.
+Skin rash and possible upper respiratory tract symptoms are linked to human exposure to airborne gypsy moth hairs, silken threads, and skin shed during large-scale infestations.
 However, large-scale infestations are not expected in B.C., so it is unlikely that exposure to the gypsy moth will affect human health.